Seeed-Studio/wiki-documents/docs/Grove-Digital_Distance_Interrupter_0.5_to_5cm-GP2Y0D805Z0F_P.md

 !!!Note
-	If we don't have Grove Base Shield, We also can directly connect Grove - Digital Distance Interrupter 0.5 to 5cm(GP2Y0D805Z0F)(P) keycap to Seeeduino as below.
+	If we don't have Grove Base Shield, We also can directly connect Grove-Mech keycap to Seeeduino as below.

 | Seeeduino     | Grove - Digital Distance Interrupter 0.5 to 5cm|